-Elite Music Academy is a music school in East Toronto that offers voice lessons in both classical and pop.
-Ask us for a trial music lesson.
+Elite Music Academy is a music school in East Toronto that offers some of the best singing classes in Toronto.
+Our voice lessons are designed for both classical and pop, so don’t be shy and ask us for a trial music lesson!

 Being on pitch is the most important part of singing.
 Many vocalists may have a beautiful tone quality but may have trouble with singing out of tune.
 This is a problem that will make the difference between being an amateur vocalist or a professional vocalist.
 There are several things that may cause being off pitch, but there are also remedies for these problems.
 With a lot of practice, all of these problems can be overcome so that the notes will be in tune.